 (Details now in your message inbox Toni 👍)

-Receive the latest road trip and adventure ideas, giveaways, events news and local promotions straight to your inbox.
+Receive our free newsletter - you’ll get the latest road trip, activity and adventure ideas, giveaways, events news and local promotions straight to your inbox.
+Register here.

 Share this article:

 Giveaway Terms and Conditions (of which instructions form part)

 2. Giveaway open to Northern Ireland and Republic of Ireland residents aged 18 years and over, except employees, families, agents or anyone professionally connected with the NI EXPLORER, The Mellon Country Inn and Ulster American Folk Park, Omagh.

 3. By entering, you agree to be contacted by the parties involved about the giveaway and for the parties to use the information submitted for any purpose in connection with the promotion.